 What's more, special characters are not permitted in the project name, so check out if there is a "hyphen" or any other "wild card" character in it.

+The iMovie error 50 is mostly caused by damages to the Windows system files.
 It's a video rendering fault.
-The iMovie error 50 is mostly caused by damages to the Windows system files.
+And sometimes, it could be other reasons, such as the app remains open for a long time.

 Uninstall the app.
 And then download its latest version and install it as an administrator.